 B is for Barzan Towers

 I love history.
 Qatar has some great forts located in the north but Barzan is even closer – right near IKEA in fact.
-Definitely worth a visit.
+It should be definitely on your list of things to see and do in Doha.

 C is for the Corniche